techmuse8/RedHills/README.md

 - Full [ABI parity](https://zenith.nsmbu.net/wiki/Green_Hills_C%2B%2B_ABI) with GHS such that binaries built with either compiler may call upon each other with no behaviour concerns.
 ## Non-goals
 - It is not a goal to have full codegen parity with GHS, for uses such as matching decompilations.
-- It is not a goal to support language features which are impossible to use in conjunction such as C++ exceptions or run-time type information.
+- It is not a goal to support language features which are impossible to use in conjunction such as C++ exceptions.
 - It is not a goal to produce a drop-in replacement for GHS, thus the language frontend and driver invocation interface will not recieve parity.
 - It is not a goal to maintain any form of support for general non-GHS targets, please use upstream Clang or alternatives for such use cases.